 The court must take into account a spouse or parent’s employment schedule when ordering community service or jail.
 After all, how is a person found to have violated a court order, especially a support order, supposed to make support payments if your she loses his or her job?

 The court is not mandated to award attorneys fees in California contempt of court proceedings.
 It is a discretionary function of the court.

 Are you considering bringing a contempt of court petition or do you need to defend one?

-Contact our experienced and knowledge family law attorneys for help.
+Contact our experienced and knowledge family law attorneys for help and an affordable strategy session about your family law contempt matter.
 We are a phone call or email away.